homermultitext/chsseminar/docs/README.txt

-Moving seminar website to this subdir for publication in ghpages.
+In transit!

+CHS seminar website is coming here momentarily...